 Cons of Coupled CMS

-- Coupled CMS is not as secure as other architectures.
-It is easy for hackers to enter the back end of the admin portal and that could pose a potential risk to the front end of your website.
+- A coupled CMS is not as secure as other architectures.
+Hackers could enter the back end of the admin portal and that could pose a potential risk to the front end of your website.

-- Customizing the front end of the website can be a challenge with coupled CMS as it provides limited options to customize the UX/UI.
+- Customizing the front end of the website can be a challenge with coupled CMS because it provides limited options to customize the UX/UI.

-- Scaling the infrastructure is a challenge as they depend upon database scalability.
+- Scaling the infrastructure is a challenge as it depends on database scalability.

 What is Decoupled CMS?

-Unlike coupled CMS, the decoupled CMS uses separate infrastructure for authoring and delivery.
-An API connects the back end and front end of the CMS with each other.
-So, when a developer or content manager creates or edits the content in the back end, the decoupled CMS takes the support of the APIs to deliver it to the front-end device.
-A decoupled CMS will work wonders if you are planning to build an application or if your project requires a multi-channel distribution due to its speed of disseminating content across websites, apps, and devices.
-With users using different devices with different screen sizes to interact with the websites, decoupled CMS helps in delivering content across different platforms seamlessly.
+Unlike a coupled CMS, the decoupled CMS uses separate infrastructure for authoring and delivery.
+An API connects the back end and front end of the CMS.
+So, when a developer or content manager creates or edits the content in the back end, the decoupled CMS uses APIs to deliver it to the front-end device.
+A decoupled CMS will work wonders if you are planning to build an application or if your project requires a multi-channel distribution for its speed of disseminating content across websites, apps, and devices.
+With users using a variety of devices with different screen sizes to interact with websites, a decoupled CMS helps in delivering content across different devices seamlessly.
 Economist, a leading weekly magazine, used Drupal's decoupled CMS architecture to filter news across the globe and create a morning shot of news called Espresso to give readers information relevant to their interest.
-The architecture enabled Economist's editorial team to create content and set up a workflow, which included creating automatic issues, getting content approvals, and disseminating the content on a tight deadline.
+The architecture enabled Economist's editorial team to create content and set up a workflow that included creating automatic issues, getting content approvals, and disseminating content on a tight deadline.
 By using Drupal's interface, the team was able to minimize errors and quickly create and publish new issues with quick links to edit articles.
 When the Espresso app was launched, it was downloaded a whopping 340,000 times in the first month post-launchv.